top of page

 In FY ’13 and ’14, we grew to provide behavioral health clinical and rehabilitation services, reimbursed with Medicaid funds and established the Juneau Reentry Coalition, and became accredited in 2015.

-On January 16, 2018 the board of directors of a newly merged entity, JAMHI Health and Wellness, Inc., met for their first meeting.
-They approved new Articles of Incorporation and Bylaws, establishing a new mission of ‘Helping people live their own best lives’, thereby positioning the organization to serve the community more effectively and comprehensively than ever before.
-The organization is CARF accredited for governance as well as for the following direct service programs:
+On January 16, 2018, the board of directors of a newly merged entity, JAMHI Health and Wellness, Inc., met for their first meeting.
+They approved new Articles of Incorporation and Bylaws, establishing a new mission of ‘Helping people live their best lives’, positioning the organization to serve the community more effectively and comprehensively than ever before.
+The organization is CARF-accredited for governance as well as for the following direct service programs:

-- Many residents at the Juneau Housing First Collaborative’s Forget Me Not Manor are receiving JAMHI Health & Wellness integrated services and are successfully housed through our partnerships with The Glory Hole and St. Vincent DePaul Society.
+• Many Juneau Housing First Collaborative’s Forget Me Not Manor residents receive JAMHI Health & Wellness integrated services, and are successfully housed through our partnerships with The Glory Hole and St. Vincent DePaul Society.

-- The Salmon Creek clinic is serving individuals, families, and children who need affordable primary health care service on a sliding-fee scale.
+• The Salmon Creek clinic serves individuals, families, and children who need affordable primary health care services on a sliding-fee scale.

-- JAMHI Health & Wellness intensive outpatient (or IOP) services for people with substance use disorders, which was initiated in November 2017, has reached capacity and a second program is being planned to meet community demand for local, high-quality, strength-based recovery services.
+• JAMHI Health & Wellness's intensive outpatient (or IOP) services for people with substance use disorders, initiated in November 2017, have reached capacity.
+A second program is being planned to meet community demand for local, high-quality, strength-based recovery services.

-We at JAMHI Health and Wellness, Inc. have lots to be thankful for, and our partnerships and effective relationships with our community stakeholders top our list, as well as our most important resource – our human resource!
+We at JAMHI Health and Wellness, Inc. have lots to be thankful for.
+Our partnerships and effective relationships with our community stakeholders top our list, as does our most important resource—our human resource!